Kaholo/kaholo-plugin-aws-ec2/README.md

 3. Region
 4. Instances Ids - The IDs of the instances.
 Can be an array of instances.

+## Method: Terminate Instances

+**Description**

+Terminate EC2 instances.
+This method calls ec2 [terminateInstance](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#terminateInstances-property)

+**Parameters**
+1. Access Key - This is a parameter taken from the vault to access AWS
+2. Secret Key - This is a paramer taken from the vault to access AWS
+3. Region
+4. Instances Ids - Array of Instance IDs.

 ## Method: Reboot Instance

 **Description**